PG1003/dogfood/README.md

 The main points where ```dogfood``` differs from ```srlua``` are;

 * One executable, there is no executable where the Lua script is glued to.
-* Can embed multipule Lua modules in one executable.
+* Can embed multiple Lua modules in one executable.

 ```dogfood``` consists of two parts; a Lua interpreter and a Lua module that creates the self executable Lua programs.
 The interpreter runs the dogfood's Lua module that is placed at the end of the executable file.